 Not all bound books are compliant!
-The Bureau of Alcohol, Tobacco, Firearms and Explosives does not have an approval or certification process for bound book software vendors.
-It is your responsibility as an federal firearms licensee (FFL) to make sure that your bound book records are compliant with ATF rulings.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives does not have an approval or certification process for acquisition and disposition record software.
+It is your responsibility as an Federal Firearms Licensee (FFL) to make sure that your bound book records are compliant.

 FastBound meets or exceeds all current ATF requirements including the additional requirements of Type 08 / Type 11 Licensed Importers.

 Before selecting a bound book software vendor, demand an up to date compliance statement such as the one shown below.

 |Date of Acquisition|

 |Name and Address or the Name and License Number of the Person from Whom Received|